 Allele frequencies and Hardy-Weinberg equilibrium will be calculated using GENEPOP version 3.4 (Raymond. and Rousset 1995) and GenAlEx 6 (Peakall and Smouse 2005).
-To evaluate the relationships among sites, FST will be calculated among all collections as well as pairwise between collections using FSTAT version 2.93 (Goudet 2001).
-A matrix of pairwise FST values between all pairs of populations will be computed.
+To evaluate the relationships among statistical areas, FST will be calculated among all statistical area collections as well as pairwise between statistical area collections using FSTAT version 2.93 (Goudet 2001).
+A matrix of pairwise FST values between all pairs of statistical areas will be computed.
 Population structure will be visualized using multidimensional scaling (MDS) of the pairwise values as implemented in NtSYS (Exeter Software, Setauket, NY) to reduce the dimensionality of the interpopulation distances to three-dimensional space.
-A log-likelihood G statistics test as implement in FSTAT will be used to test for population differentiation on a pairwise basis.
+A log-likelihood G statistics test as implement in FSTAT will be used to test for population (statistical areas) differentiation on a pairwise basis.
 The test does not assume random mating within samples and will be based on 1000 randomizations.
 The distribution of variation as measured by AMOVA will be calculated using GeneAlEx 6.
-FSTAT will be also used to estimate allelic richness per locus and sample, over all samples, and comparatively between regions.
+FSTAT will be also used to estimate allelic richness per locus and statistical area, over all statistical areas, and comparatively between statistical areas.
 Allelic richness is a measure of the number of alleles independent of sample size and will allow for comparison of the quantity among populations or groups of populations with differing sample sizes.

-An isolation-by-distance analysis will be also conducted to evaluate whether the genetic similarity among populations decrease as the geographic distance between them increases.
+An isolation-by-distance analysis will be also conducted to evaluate whether the genetic similarity among statistical areas decrease as the geographic distance between them increases.
 Mantel tests as implemented in the computer program IBDWS Version 2.1 (Bohonak et al. 2005) will be used to evaluate distances matrices for association between genetic divergence and geographic distance 2 (km) over the range of the study.
 Geographic distance will be measured as shortest coastal point to point distance.

-Table 6.
-Annealing temperatures (Ta), primer concentration, and loci for PCR single and multiplex amplifications.
+Point locations for each statistical area will be the geographic center of the area.